Nami3777/host-a-static-website-on-aws/README.md

 # host-a-static-website-on-aws
 This is the first cloud project to host a static website on aws

-Services: CLI, EC2, Application Load Balancer, Auto Scaling Group, route53, GitHub
+Services: CLI, EC2, Application Load Balancer, Auto Scaling Group, route53, GitHub etc.

 Key Takeaways